 Procedures

 This Executive Director Succession Plan suggests a course of action for the WACOSA Board of Directors in the event of a vacancy in the Executive Director position.
-Under normal conditions, WACOSA’s incumbent Executive Director is expected to give a minimum of two-months’ notice of his/her intent to retire or resign from the position.
+Under normal conditions, WACOSA’s incumbent Executive Director is expected to give a minimum of two-months’ notice of their intent to retire or resign from the position.
 The written notice to resign or retire should be given to the Board President.
 The Board President will communicate the information to the rest of the board members.
 Where possible, the incumbent Executive Director should be expected to be a part of the transition team to assist with the orientation and training of the new Executive Director.

 In the event of an immediate vacancy, or the position has not been filled before the incumbent Executive Director leaves, WACOSA’s Executive Committee (President, Vice-president, Secretary, and Treasurer) will be responsible for appointing an “Acting Executive Director” who will serve in the position until a new Executive Director is hired.